Information Icon

 • A current and valid photo ID

-• Student ID and mail addressed to voter's residence
+• A student ID along with mail addressed to your current residence

 Voter Registration Deadlines